Runtime Values

 Runtime Resources

 Similar to runtime properties, runtime resources are values that you define in an external file and call from within a pipeline.
-But with runtime resources, you can restrict the permissions for the files to secure information.
+However, with runtime resources, you can restrict the permissions for the files to secure sensitive information.
+Without restrictive permissions, any user who can create a pipeline can access the data stored in the resource files.

 - Define each runtime resource.